assuncaomarcos/offloading-gym/README.md

 which resource (mobile device, edge server, or cloud server) will execute the current task.
 This is an extended version of the environment used in:

-- Goudarzi, Mohammad et al. "$\mu$-DDRL: A QoS-Aware Distributed Deep Reinforcement Learning Technique for Service Offloading in Fog Computing Environments." *IEEE Transactions on Services Computing*, vol. 17, no. 1, pp. 47-59, 2024.
+- Goudarzi, Mohammad et al. "μ-DDRL: A QoS-Aware Distributed Deep Reinforcement Learning Technique for Service Offloading in Fog Computing Environments." *IEEE Transactions on Services Computing*, vol. 17, no. 1, pp. 47-59, 2024.

 ## Usage